mattpolito/paratrooper/README.md

 ```

 * The `ScreenNotifier` is added by default so when you override the `notifiers`
-  option you need to manually add it in to continue receiving screen output.
+  option you need to manually add it to continue receiving screen output.

 To make your own notifier, take a look at [`Paratrooper::Notifier`][] to see
 what methods are available for override.